Saar25/HackStyle/README.md

 ### HackStyle.jar

+If you are using linux, make sure to install openjfx before running the program

 If your computer has java 9 or above - Download HackStyle.jar
 Otherwise - Download DownloadForJava8.rar and extract the files inside the rar